This project is funded the USDA through grant USDA-NIFA: 2017-67021-25924

 This proposal will develop solutions that move systems closer to autonomous and adaptive monitoring of wetlands and other environments where sensing is needed at the land/water boundaries.
 To achieve this, we will:

 - Design and implement UAV-based systems that measure wetlands channels including channel depth, topography, bathymetry, and water chemistry.
 Systems will focus on threechallenges: sensor fusion for improved topography, land and water differentiation, and bathymetric models of identified water regions.

 - Develop algorithms and approaches to ensure sensing repeatability independent of environmental conditions.

 - Design and implement algorithms to verify sensor node installation via UAV onboard sensors as UAV installs sensor node.

-- Develop co-optimization planning schemes for single-vehicle multi-flight missions.
+- Develop co-optimization planning and coordination schemes for single- and multi-agent multi-flight missions.